GMOD/bbi-js/README.md

 * refName - a name of a chromosome in the file
 * start - a 0-based half open start coordinate
 * end - a 0-based half open end coordinate
-* opts.scale - indicates zoom level to use, specified as pixels per basepair, e.g. being zoomed out, you might have 100bp per pixel so opts.scale would be 1/100. the zoom level that is returned is the one which has reductionLevel<=2/opts.scale (reductionLevel is a property of the zoom level structure in the bigwig file data)
+* opts.scale - indicates zoom level to use, specified as pxPerBp, e.g. being zoomed out, you might have 100bp per pixel so opts.scale would be 1/100. the zoom level that is returned is the one which has reductionLevel<=2/opts.scale (reductionLevel is a property of the zoom level structure in the bigwig file data)
-* opts.basesPerScale - optional, just the inverse of opts.scale. one of opts.scale or opts.basesPerScale can be specified, otherwise the most granular zoom level is used
+* opts.basesPerScale - optional, inverse of opts.scale e.g. bpPerPx
 * opts.signal - optional, an AbortSignal to halt processing